What is this Structured Elective about?

 Why should I take this Structured Elective?

-This structured elective is aimed at 'General Elective' students with an interest in History who wish to broaden and complement their on-going core programme studies.
-The provision of structured electives allows students to focus their academic choice through study of a coherent block of modules focusing on a specific historical theme.
+This structured elective is aimed at 'General Elective' students with an interest in History who wish to broaden and complement their ongoing core programme studies.
+The provision of structured electives allows students to focus their academic choice through the study of a coherent block of modules focusing on a specific historical theme.
 Global History has proven to be a particularly popular choice for general elective students as an area of historical study.